 What is a Business Overhead Expense Policy (BOE)?

-While Individual Disability Insurance (IDI) policies protect the insured’s income, Business Overhead Expense (BOE) policies are designed to protect the insured’s business if they become disabled.
+While Individual Disability Insurance (IDI) policies protect the insured’s income, Business Overhead Expense (BOE) policies are designed to protect the insured’s business if they become disabled and are often sold in conjunction with Individual Disability Insurance policies.
 BOE policies provide reimbursement for specified expenses related to operating the business.
 BOE policies are not uniform in coverage and contain confusing and ambiguous language.
 It is the insured’s burden to provide the necessary financial documentation to support their claim.
-Insurance companies’ rely on their teams of financial consultants to limit their liability by analyze and challenge certain monthly expense.
+Insurance companies rely on their teams of financial consultants to limit their liability by analyze and challenge certain monthly expense.

 At Seltzer & Associates, we thoroughly analyze our clients’ policies and financial records to ensure their benefits are properly paid.
 This includes working with our own financial consultants to ensure our clients’ rights under their policy are protected.

 What is a Group Long-Term Disability (LTD) Plan?